dartmouth-cs52-18S/workshop-ws-chrome-extension/README.md

 }
 ```

-Now navigate back to [chrome://extensions](chrome://extensions) and hit refresh on the "Chrome Exkittension" extension:
+Now navigate back to [chrome://extensions](chrome://extensions) and hit refresh on the "Chrome ExTimsion" extension:
 ![](readme_images/chrome_extension_refresh.png)

 Navigate to any website (if you go to one that you already have opened make sure to refresh the page), and open up the inspector.
 You should see a list of the image sources!